sjjhsjjh/blender-driver/documents/backlog.md

     Where: gameObjects is an array and it returns the length of the array.

+-   Add support for Python slices in array operations, at least delete.

+        DELETE /root/gameObjects/4:

+    Would delete from item 4 onwards.

 -   Lamps.

 -   See about getting the launch script to start the browser, or at least